 The purpose of our Club is to provide a place for members to train their Dog(s) year round and extended the hunting experience through friendly, competitive field trials.
 We have approximately 150

 acres of land 12 miles north of Strasburg, Co.
 We have a spacious club house with generator and for your convenience a porta potty is there year round.

-We strive to promote the pointing dog breed not for profit or personal gain but to promote upland game hunting and to share and teach others.
+We strive to promote the pointing dog breed not for profit or personal gain but to promote upland game hunting, dog training, field safety and to share and teach others.

 You can check out our booth at the International Sportsman Exposition every year, or better yet visit us on Demo Day held once a year after the ISE show

 (see our events calendar).
 If you are unable to make any of these dates please use the contact information below to make arrangements for a visit.

 Colorado is home to many rattlesnakes.
 Every year, veterinarians treat dogs that have been bitten on local hiking trails, backyards or hunting fields.
 You can help your dog avoid a potentially deadly encounter by entering your dog in the CGDA Rattlesnake Avoidance Course.
 It is featured annually at the International Sportsmen’s Exposition in January at the Colorado Convention Center in Denver.
 For more information see Snake Avoidance Clinic link above or contact Fred Prior at firstname.lastname@example.org

 For more club information

 "The purpose the club to help and teach owners to

 train their dogs and extend the hunting experience